vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_188_0.rst

 ``caused``
-    When used with a ``risk:attack`` and an ``risk:outage`` node, the edge indicates The attack caused the outage.
+    When used with a ``risk:attack`` and an ``risk:outage`` node, the edge indicates the attack caused the outage.

-    When used with a ``meta:event`` and an ``risk:outage`` node, the edge indicates The event caused the outage.
+    When used with a ``meta:event`` and an ``risk:outage`` node, the edge indicates the event caused the outage.

 ``impacted``